 Students must declare their major before registering for their sixth unit of coursework.
 Bachelor of Science students who do not declare their intention to complete a major within this time frame will not be permitted to register for further coursework.
-Refer to page 30 for the information on how to officially declare a major.
+Refer to page 32 for the information on how to officially declare a major.

-- 1. 20 units after grade XII (or the equivalent); - a minimum of eight and a maximum of 10 units in the major field, in a sequence of courses as directed by the department; at least three full units of the eight required for the major must be taken in courses numbered at the 3000 level or above; - 3. an overall GPA of 2.0 must be achieved in the required eight units of the major field; - 4. a minor consisting of three units in a science field as specified by the department; - a required "core" consisting of at least one full unit from each of the groups A, B, C, and D (exclusive of the major) listed under Bachelor of Arts, General Studies; - 6. in addition students may choose (i) a second three-unit minor (in arts or science or a professional area), or (ii) no more than four units from professional areas (applied human nutrition courses included in the applied human nutrition science minor as designated on page 86 will not be counted as professional electives), or (iii) up to five free arts or science electives. - 7. of all the courses required for the degree, at least nine units must be at the 2000 level or above.
+- 1. 20 units after grade XII (or the equivalent); - a minimum of eight and a maximum of 10 units in the major field, in a sequence of courses as directed by the department; at least three full units of the eight required for the major must be taken in courses numbered at the 3000 level or above; - an overall GPA of 2.0 must be achieved in the required eight units of the major field; - a minor consisting of three units in a science field as specified by the department; - a required "core" consisting of at least one full unit from each of the groups A, B, C, and D (exclusive of the major) listed under Bachelor of Arts, General Studies; - 6. in addition students may choose (i) a second three-unit minor (in arts or science or a professional area), or (ii) no more than four units from professional areas (applied human nutrition courses included in the applied human nutrition science minor as designated on page 86 will not be counted as professional electives), or (iii) up to five free arts or science electives. - 7. of all the courses required for the degree, at least nine units must be at the 2000 level or above. - no more than four units of credit from professional areas (as defined in the current Academic Calendar) may be counted toward the degree.
+Applied human nutrition courses included in the applied human nutrition science minor as designated on page 86 will not be counted as professional electives.